Sagnikd007/MACHINE-LEARNING/ML-Internshala/README.md

-### This repo contains complete code of Internshala Machine Learning training.
+### This repository contains complete code of Internshala Machine Learning training.

 **About Internshala training**